LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Prompts

 #### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
-To be quite honest, I don't think forgetting to take breaks is an issue for me.
-While I'm not proud of it and need to work on it, for as long as I can remember I have always been a procrastinator!
-I am somewhat time-blind, and the importance of getting tasks done only becomes apparent to me as the deadline closes in!

 #### What is Timeboxing?
 Have you heard of it before?
 Will you use it?